GoldenStarGamer/winlibcue/README.md

 # Overview

+Extremely janky port by Starman

+**DO NOT DELETE GETOPT.h, GETOPT.c AND UNISTD.h FROM THE BIN FOLDER, THEY ARE PORTS OF UNIX-EXCLUSIVE LIBRARIES**

 libcue provides an API for parsing and extracting data from [CUE sheets](https://en.wikipedia.org/wiki/Cue_sheet_%28computing%29).

 libcue was originally forked from [cuetools](https://github.com/svend/cuetools) and then enhanced to add additional features.